sang-phan1194/crud-todo-app-1022/README.md

-A CRUD ToDo App using ReactJS.
+A CRUD ToDo App using ReactJS. <br />
-State management with: Context API and useReducer.
+State management with: Context API and useReducer. <br />
-Other hook: useState.
+Other hook: useState. <br />
 Styled with SASS and Bootstrap icons.